-Political events or changing political conditions, such as unexpected armed conflicts, terrorist attacks or tensions between states, that threaten peaceful exchanges may give rise to major challenges for the fund's business activity and affect the global economic and financial system.
-Assets held by the fund in such countries may therefore entail valuation uncertainties and liquidity difficulties and thus depreciate, become completely worthless or illiquid.
-This can give rise to the risk of the fund suffering losses or missing out on upside opportunities in the short term.
+Political events or changing political conditions, such as unexpected armed conflicts, terrorist attacks or tensions between states, that threaten peaceful exchanges may give rise to major challenges for the Fund's business activity and affect the global economic and financial system.
+Assets held by the Fund in such countries may therefore entail valuation uncertainties and liquidity difficulties and thus depreciate, become completely worthless or illiquid.
+This can give rise to the risk of the Fund suffering losses or missing out on upside opportunities in the short term.

-Geopolitical risks in relation to the current situation regarding Russia, Ukraine and Belarus
+Geopolitical risks in connection with the current situation regarding Russia, Ukraine and Belarus

-Assets that the fund holds in Russia, Belarus and/ or Ukraine, if applicable, may entail valuation uncertainties and liquidity difficulties and may depreciate, become completely worthless or illiquid.
-This can give rise to the risk of the fund suffering losses or missing out on upside opportunities in the short term.
-The Management Company will monitor the situation and shall, where possible, take suitable measures within the framework of liquidity management and valuation.
+Assets that the Fund holds in Russia, Belarus and/or Ukraine, if applicable, may be exposed to valuation uncertainties and liquidity difficulties and may depreciate, become completely worthless or illiquid.
+This can give rise to the risk of the Fund suffering losses or missing out on upside opportunities in the short term.
+The Management Company shall monitor the situation and, where possible, take suitable measures to protect investors within the framework of liquidity management and valuation.